-The thickness of lower plating of double skin hatch covers and box girders to fulfil the strength requirements shall be obtained from the calculation according to 7.10.4.4 under consideration of permissible stresses according to 7.10.4.1.
-When the lower plating is taken into account as a strength member of the hatch cover, the net thickness, in mm, of lower plating shall not taken less than 5 mm.
+The thickness of lower plating of double skin hatch covers and box girders to fulfil the strength requirements shall be obtained from the calculation according to 7.10.4.3 under consideration of permissible stresses according to 7.10.4.1.1.
+When the lower plating is taken into account as a strength member of the hatch cover, the net thickness, in mm, of lower plating shall be taken not less than 5 mm.
 When project cargo is intended to be carried on a hatch cover, the net thickness shall not be less than: